Download MP3 Audio Track

 “We act as though comfort and luxury were the chief requirements of life, when all that we need to make us happy is something to be enthusiastic about” (Charles Kingsley).

 But we can do better, can’t we?
 We can rebuild our reserves of enthusiasm and eagerness.
-It may take time to get back in touch with the principles that produce excitement, but it’s worth working on, starting today.
-And one of the best reasons for doing so is that we honor others by being eager.
+It may take time to get back in touch with the principles that spark excitement, but it’s worth working on, starting today.
+And one of the best reasons is that we honor others by being eager.
 Our general attitude toward life comes through in our dealings with those around us, and when we’re living our lives eagerly, others experience that eagerness as a welcoming, enthusiastic approach to them personally.
 It’s like giving them a hug!

 “Wake up with a smile and go after life . . .
 Live it, enjoy it, taste it, smell it, feel it” (Joe Knapp).